Sailing routes & seasons

 For anyone who is planning the Yangtze Cruise, taking into consideration the cruise destination can make a difference.
-Many routes varied from the destinations and the directions of cruise are provided for visitors to go exploring the cradle of Chinese civilization-Yangtze River.
+Many routes varied from the destinations and the directions of the cruise are provided for visitors to go exploring the cradle of Chinese civilization-Yangtze River.

 For the direction of the cruise, that is, to upstream or downstream the river, please see details on How to Plan a Cruise.
 After deciding your cruise's direction, it is still not enough for working out a cruise that suits you best.
 Do not forget destinations.
-Cruise companies always arrange various lines according to special requirements of visitors.
+Cruise companies always arrange various lines according to the special requirements of visitors.
 Generally, they are divided into long lines and short lines.

 - Long Lines